voxel51/eta/docs/custom_opencv_builds.md

 The ETA codebase supports both OpenCV 2.4+ and OpenCV 3.0+.
 By default, the `install_externals.bash` script installs a pre-built OpenCV package via `pip install opencv-python`.
 However, one can build a custom OpenCV installation if desired.

+## Installing OpenCV

-For example, configure the following environment variables:
+Configure the following environment variables:

 ```bash
 # the OpenCV version to install